Wael Radad

-Wael Raddad (born in 1979), is a Jordanian novelist, screenwriter and painter of Palestinian origin, the Emirate of Ras al-Khaimah in the United Arab Emirates, his birthplace and residence.
-He holds a BA in Accounting from Al-Quds Open University.
-He is considered one of the first and most important writers in Jordan and Palestine in the literature of horror, crime and science fiction.
+Wael Raddad (born in 1979) is a Jordanian screenwriter of Palestinian origin, the Emirate of Ras al-Khaimah in the United Arab Emirates, his birthplace and residence.
+He holds a B.A. in Accounting from Al-Quds Open University.
+He is considered one of the first and most important writers in Jordan and Palestine in the genres of horror, crime and science fiction.
 He has published more than 10 novels, and won several competitions, including the Sharjah Theatre Days Competition in theatrical writing for the play “The Fall of the Last Angel”.

 Career

-Wael Muhammad Salih Qassem Radad, has been writing fiction since 2009 until now.
-He was born in Ras al-Khaimah, which is where he resides on October 2, 1979.
-The majority of his works revolve around the psychological corridors of the characters of his ambiguous novels, sometimes overwhelmed by many audio-visual hallucinations, in an atmosphere Closer to mystery or science fiction.
+Wael Muhammad Salih Qassem Radad was born in Ras al-Khaimah on October 2, 1979, where he still lives.
+He began writing fiction in 2009.
+The majority of his works revolve around the psychological corridors of the characters of his ambiguous novels, sometimes overwhelmed by many audio-visual hallucinations, in an atmosphere closer to mystery or science fiction.